benfulcher/ResearchResources/pages/ReproducibleScience.md

 Make sure you update the text if there are any edits involved in the review process.
 This is important to ensure that these open versions of closed papers accurately reflect the journal version (in content if not formatting).

+### Unpaywall
-Services like [unpaywall](https://unpaywall.org/) will automatically point people to these open versions of scientific articles.
+* Services like [unpaywall](https://unpaywall.org/) will automatically point people to these open versions of scientific articles.
-It's a good idea to install the unpaywall browser add-on.
+* It's a good idea to install the unpaywall browser add-on.
+* You need the [`biblatex-ext`](https://ctan.org/pkg/biblatex-ext) package and the extra functionality of the open access options: `biblatex-ext-oa.sty`.
+* Actually this looks like a cool way to add these OA stamps automatically to you bibliography using the [unpaywall](https://unpaywall.org/) API.

+### Displaying your contributions in your CV

 You can acknowledge your efforts to make your work accessible by marking your openly accessible outputs in your CV, as described in [this blog post]({% post_url 2020-06-05-open-access-symbol-in-cv %}).